electron/osx-sign/README.md

 Values may be like: `1.1.1`, `1.2.0`.
 Default to latest Electron version.

 It is recommended to utilize this option for best support of specific Electron versions.
-This may trigger pre/post operations for signing: For example, automation of setting `com.apple.security.application-groups` in entitlements file and of updating `Info.plist` with `ElectronTeamID` is enabled for all versions starting from `1.1.1`; set `pre-auto-entitlements` option to `false` to disable this feature.
+This may trigger pre/post operations for signing: For example, automation of setting `com.apple.security.application-groups` in entitlements file and of updating `Info.plist` with `ElectronTeamID` is enabled for all versions starting from `1.1.1`; set `preAutoEntitlements` option to `false` to disable this feature.

 #### From the Command Line